PinnamSathwikKumar/CarrerAI/README.md

 ---

-_Built with ❤️ for CSE students aiming for their dream jobs._
+_Built with ❤️ for students aiming for their dream jobs._